-When absent for three consecutive days or more, a student may ask the Office of Student Affairs to send an informational note to his/her instructors; however, excused absences may only be granted by the instructor of the class.
+When absent for three consecutive days or more, a student may ask the Office of Student Affairs to send an informational note to his/her instructors; however, excused absences may only be granted by the class instructor.

-The Student Health Center does not provide medical excuses to students for the purpose of being excused from class.
+The University Health Center does not provide medical excuses to students for the purpose of being excused from class.
 The only medical excuse provided will be for those students who have a physical disability and cannot participate in a class activity.
 This excuse will be for the activity only and not from attending the class.